Covid inquiry lawyer criticises government over evidence

 He also noted that some departments, particularly the Cabinet Office, had sought to redact documents.

-The inquiry is currently locked in a legal battle with the Cabinet Office over whether unredacted messages and diary notes from Boris Johnson and other ministers and officials involved in the pandemic should be handed to the inquiry.
+The inquiry is currently locked in a legal battle with the Cabinet Office over whether unredacted messages between Boris Johnson and other ministers and officials during the pandemic, as well as his unredacted diary notes, should be handed to the inquiry.

-The Cabinet Office has argued that some of the messages are "unambiguously irrelevant" to the inquiry, and could include details of ministers and officials' private lives.
+The Cabinet Office has argued that some of the messages are "unambiguously irrelevant" to the inquiry, and include details of ministers and officials' private lives.

-Baroness Hallett, who is leading the inquiry, has said it should be up to her to decide what is ands is not relevant.
+Baroness Hallett, who is leading the inquiry, has said it should be up to her to decide what is relevant.

 The government has launched a legal challenge to the inquiry's request for unredacted messages, and Mr Keith confirmed the High Court was likely to hear the case on or shortly after 30 June.